128technology/docs/docs/initialize_u-iso_device.md

 sidebar_label: Initialize Your Device
 ---

-Use the GUI to initialize the device as a Conductor, a Conductor-managed Router, or a Mist-managed Router.
+This is the part where configuring your device gets really easy!
+Use a browser to navigate to your conductor and begin the initialization.
+Use the GUI to initialize the device as a [Conductor](#initialize-a-conductor), a [Conductor-managed Router](#initialize-a-conductor-managed-router), or a [Mist-managed Router](#initialize-a-mist-managed-router).

 ![U-ISO Device Selection GUI](/img/u-iso8_launch_gui.png)